 Nov 17, 2017

-In the months before Christmas each year I often report on my current laptop choice for productive travel work, and here’s this year’s choice: the brand new late-2017 release of the Dell XPS 13.
+In the months before Christmas each year I often report on my current laptop choice for productive travel work, and here’s this year’s choice: the brand new late-2017 release of the Dell XPS 13 (model 9370 is the one I am referring to).
 Here’s why I am recommending it:

 - I like a 13 inch screen for travel laptops, which it has.